-From stopping cyberattacks to operating autonomous vehicles to visually searching through a wine database, 140+ startups using AI as a core part of their products raised $1.05B in funding in Q3’16.
-Since 2012, deals and dollars to AI startups have been on a rise, and this year is extending that trend.
+From stopping cyberattacks to operating autonomous vehicles to visually searching through a wine database, over 550 startups using AI as a core part of their products raised $5B in funding in 2016.
+Since 2012, deals and dollars to AI startups have been on the rise, and 2016 was a record year for startups globally.

-Our AI category includes companies applying AI solutions to verticals like healthcare, security, advertising, and finance as well as those developing general-purpose AI tech.
+Our analysis includes companies applying AI algorithms to verticals like healthcare, security, advertising, and finance as well as those developing general-purpose AI tech.
 Our list excludes robotics (hardware-focused) and AR/VR startups, which we’ve analyzed separately here and here.
 Our analysis includes all equity funding rounds and convertible notes.
+This post was updated on 1/19/2017 to include deals through the end of 2016.

 2016 deals set new record

-Deals have already reached a 5-year high this year, as of 12/20/2016.
-The top round went to Israel-based ride-hailing app Gett, which uses AI algorithms to assist in on-demand car deployment and the operation of autonomous cars.
+The year included a number of mega-deals.
+The top round went to Israel-based ride-hailing app Gett, which uses AI algorithms to assist in on-demand car deployment and in the operation of autonomous cars.
 Volkswagen backed the company in a $300M corporate minority round, with the end goal of extending Gett’s predictive algorithms to on-demand autonomous cars.

-Q3’16 saw 155 deals across 22 countries.
-The deals tally made it the second most active quarter for investments after Q1’16, and on-par with Q2’16.
+Q4’16 saw 173 deals across 25 countries.
+The deals tally made it the most active quarter for investments in 5 years.

 Most active VC investors

 Data Collective is the most active VC investor, having backed over 20 unique AI companies since 2012, including Freenome, Atomwise, and Descartes Labs.
-Khosla Ventures ranked second and has backed more than 15 companies since 2012, including MetaMind (now acquired by Salesforce), Scaled Inference, Cylance, and Ayasdi.
+Khosla Ventures and Intel Capital ranked second and have backed more than 15 companies each since 2012.

 |Most Active VC Investors